 Review snippets show keywords most mentioned in quotes from Google reviewers.
 These snippets are selected by an algorithm.

 You can find the most common words and phrases associated with a business in bold.
 Under each snippet, you’ll find the number of other users who have mentioned those terms in their reviews.

 If your business has Place Topics, they may create some of the review snippets.
 In these cases, you can select a snippet to lead you to all of the reviews related to that topic.
 Some businesses may have different review snippets when accessed through different devices, platforms, languages, or locations.

 Some hotels have review summaries licensed from TrustYou.
 TrustYou is a third party that creates review summaries and aggregates scores using reviews from across the web.

 A unified hotel reviews section on Google Maps on the computer shows reviews from both Google users and third-party providers.
 With a consolidated list of reviews, users can make more informed decisions on hotels directly from Maps.

 All hotels that work with one of the third-party providers are eligible for the unified hotel reviews section.
-A Google My Business account is not required.
+A Business Profile on Google is not required.

 Important: We can't provide a full list of eligible third-party providers.

 Report incorrect business summaries

 Google tries to show accurate, up-to-date short summaries for businesses.
 We don't remove summaries for being unclear or negative.
 We only remove the following: